Ashjha75/MyDocs/src/content/docs/java/functional-programming/9-comparable-coparator.md

 ---
-title: "Java Comparable vs Comparator: Key Differences and Usage"
+title: "Java Comparable vs Comparator"
 ---
 Comparable and Comparator are interfaces in Java used for sorting objects.
 Comparable defines the **natural ordering** of a class by implementing `compareTo()` within the class itself.
 Comparator provides **external sorting logic** through the `compare()` method, allowing multiple sorting strategies without modifying the original class.